Difficulty: Medium/Easy (great for beginning junior high, high school, and college steel bands)

-Difficulty: Hard (great for advanced high school & college steel bands)
+Difficulty: Medium (great for advanced high school, community level & college level steel bands)

-Difficulty: Medium (great for high school & college steel bands)
+Difficulty: Medium (great for advanced high school & college steel bands)

-Difficulty: Medium/Medium Hard (great for high school and college steel bands)
+Difficulty: Easy (great for junior high, high school & college steel bands)

 Difficulty: Easy (great for junior high, high school, and college steel bands)